AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 Partition Elaboration Control
 -------------------------------

-* Library units are elaborated in an undefined order
+* Library units are elaborated in a partially-defined order

    - They can declare tasks and interrupt handlers
    - Once elaborated, tasks start executing